10. Introducing Data Frames

 ## 15 NO2 Traralgon 5.776333

-Let us discuss some further ways to transform data frames, that benefit from, make sense because of, or are possible due to their being able to store data of different types.
+Let’s discuss some further ways to transform data frames that benefit from, make sense thanks to, or are possible because they can have columns of various types.

-Such a form is quite convenient for the purpose of storing data,
+Such a form is convenient for data storage,

 We can unstack the air